 How to replace hard drive without losing data via AOMEI Backupper

 Step 1.
 Connect the new drive to your computer and then launch AOMEI Backupper.

 Step 2.
-Click Clone on the main interface and then Disk Clone.
-Well, if you only need to migrate operating system, you can choose system clone.
+Click Clone on the main interface and then select Disk Clone.

 Step 3.
 Select your existing drive as the source disk.

 Step 5.
 Now comes the operation summary.
 Confirm the operation and click Start Clone.
 Before starting clone, there are three more options in the bottom.

 Sector by sector clone: it will copy all sectors no matter they’re used or not.
 If you are going to clone your hard drive to a smaller disk, do not tick this option.

 SSD Alignment: if the destination disk is an SSD, use this option to improve its reading and writing speed.

-The final step to replace your hard drive without losing data - swap drives.
+The final step to replace your hard drive without losing data is to swap drives.
 When doing this, make sure that you understand any information regarding your warranty.
 Any unauthorized work on your system may void the warranty of system manufacturers.
 Plus, review the safety instructions inside your system product manuals before working.

 If you've cloned the disk with operating system installed, you can boot up Windows from the cloned drive by changing boot priority in BIOS or switching boot drives directly.